David Hudgins: Career

-In 2016 Hudgins was executive producer and showrunner of the first season of the drama series Shuteye, which aired on Hulu.
-The show was renewed for a second season but Hudgins stepped down to focus on other projects.
+Hudgins is a frequent guest speaker, and delivered the keynote address at The Presbyterian HealthCare Foundation's "Each Moment Matters" luncheon that celebrated the opening of the T. Boone Pickens Hospice and Palliative Care Center in Dallas, Texas.
 Hudgins has stated that he was inspired to quit the practice of law and try screenwriting by the 2001 death of his older sister from breast cancer.
 In 2013, he founded the Catherine H. Tuck Foundation in her honor.
 He is president of the charity which provides financial assistance to women in need who have been diagnosed with breast cancer.

-Hudgins is a frequent guest speaker, and delivered the keynote address at The Presbyterian HealthCare Foundation's "Each Moment Matters" luncheon that celebrated the opening of the T. Boone Pickens Hospice and Palliative Care Center in Dallas, Texas.
+In 2016, Hudgins was executive producer and showrunner of the first season of the drama series Shuteye, which aired on Hulu.
+The show was renewed for a second season but Hudgins stepped down to focus on other projects.

-Hudgins is a member of the Advisory Council for the Humanitas Prize, which recognizes excellence in writing for both film and television.
+Hudgins is a member of the Advisory Council for the Humanitas Prize, which recognizes 'excellence' in writing for both film and television.
 He has twice served as emcee of The Humanitas Awards ceremony, held annually in Los Angeles.
-He is also on the Advisory Board of the Austin Television Festival ("ATX") and has been a recurring moderator and panelist.
+He is also on the advisory board of the Austin Television Festival (ATX) and has been a recurring moderator and panelist.

 He was most recently the showrunner of FBI: Most Wanted on CBS.